mnot/I-D/pushopedia/draft.md

 Vary: Accept-Encoding
 ~~~

 This approach has its limits.
-For example, use of {{I-D.httpbis-client-hints}} might not be
+For example, use of {{?I-D.ietf-httpbis-client-hints}} might not be
 practical with server push (since in some circumstances, hints might change between the base page
 request and the request for what's been pushed).